2lambda123/HP_Device_and_Bios-Hacking/README.md

 * How to get access to HP's private stuff that is public without they know it ....and alot more, to'be continued!

-## SPM
+## Repair SPM:

+> This is only needed if you short circuited the bios, otherwise you can fix this in bios settings under security.

-#### For fix the SPM is not provisiong anymore see below:
+#### For fix the SPM if its not possible to fix this from bios security settings, see below:

-If you short cuited the chip, it will be fucked output when you type:
+If you short cuited the chip, the output from below command will be alot of wierd text and looks like a mess.

 ```sh
 Get-HPSecurePlatformState